metacpan/metacpan-cpan-extracted/distros/T/Task-FASTQTools/README.md

 # VERSION

-version 0.01
+version 0.02

 # SYNOPSIS

 Facilities to process FASTQ files as returned from sequencing instruments.
-Convert from FASTQ to FASTA or tabular formats.
+Convert from FASTQ to FASTA, tabular and BioX::Seq formats.

 # DESCRIPTION

-A collection of tools to convert, filter and analyze FASTQ files.
+A collection of tools to convert, filter and analyze FASTQ/A files.
+This is mostly a playpen for me to experiment with the BioX::Seq and other biological sequence modules in Perl.
+Code may eventually find itself in the Bio::Seq::Alignment modules

 # NAME